 One of the reasons that makes TCP vulnerable against lowrate attacks is that it constantly tries to send packets.
-However, if TCP can infer that an attack burst would happen at a certain RTT slot, it can stop sending any packets during that time slot (or multiple slots, around it) and hence would not experience any packet loss.
+However, if TCP can infer that an attack burst would happen at a certain RTT slot, it can stop sending any packets during that time slot and hence would not experience any packet loss.
 Of course such information is not available to current versions of TCP.
 We are currently working on a modified version of TCP that is capable of probing the network's state and identifying the attack's periodicity by observing its own packet delays.
 Once the attack's period is identified, a TCP connection would not send any packets when the attack traffic is expected.
+The exact details of the modified TCP is outside the scope of this paper.